Particle PostParticle PostParticle Post

 Regulatory guidance from the CFPB requires lenders to produce specific, accurate reasons for any adverse credit decision, according to the bureau's 2023 circular on algorithmic decision-making.
 That requirement alone forces a human review layer onto every borderline decision that a model cannot confidently explain.

-How Does AI Fraud Detection Help Banks Cut Losses by 40%?
+How Does AI Fraud Detection Help Banks Cut Losses?

 AI reduces fraud losses materially at institutions with clean, labeled training data.
 JPMorgan's COiN platform processes commercial credit agreements in seconds, a task that previously consumed 360,000 hours of lawyer time annually, according to JPMorgan's published figures.
 COiN operates on contract extraction, not credit decisioning.
 The distinction matters because contract data is structured and a wrong output is recoverable.
 Credit decisions carry regulatory liability, which changes the validation economics entirely.

-Two scenarios show where the 70% claim collapses.
+Two scenarios show where vendor claims collapse.
 First, model drift: Upstart suspended its auto loan product in late 2022 after its models underperformed against rising interest rate conditions they had never been trained on, according to Reuters.
 The company paused originations until models could be retrained and validated.
 Review time during that period did not shrink.
 It expanded.

 Second, exception volume: Avant, the consumer lender, disclosed in investor communications that approximately 15 to 20% of its AI-flagged applications required manual review queues in 2023.
 Those exceptions take longer to process than a traditional review because analysts must reconcile the AI output before making a final call.
 Net efficiency gain on that cohort is near zero.